asengupta/avishek.net/_posts/2021-11-18-2pc-commit-indistinguishable-commit-scenario.md

 draft: false
 ---

-I’ll review the most interesting failure scenario for the **Two Phase Commit (2PC) protocol**.
+We review the most interesting failure scenario for the **Two Phase Commit (2PC) protocol**.
 There are excellent explanations of 2PC out there, and I won’t bother too much with the basic explanation.
 The focus of this post is a walkthrough of the **indistinguishable state scenario**, where neither a global commit, nor a global abort command can be issued.

 The Wikipedia entry on the Two-Phase Commit protocol, under **Disadvantages**, says the following: